 - Substitute: You can substitute potato starch with corn starch, tapioca starch, or glutinous rice flour.

-- Mash them with a potato masher until the texture becomes smooth while they are still warm.
+- Mash them with a potato masher until the texture becomes smooth while still warm.
 If you prefer a sweeter taste, add one teaspoon of sugar, depending on the type of potato used.

 - You can cook potatoes in boiling water instead of steaming them.